delapuente/gitincouples/bob.md

 The key is the `--amend` parameter.
 It allows you to change the commit message.
 Please, **never** amend an already published commit. **Published history is sacred!**

+So, now, publish your code and prepare a PR.

+_Ask Alice to review your code._